-The Rock (Sakhrah), which the domed structure in the center of the al-Agsā Mosque proper (Noble Sanctuary) shelters, has no special religious significance whatsoever.
-The conventional view that the Dome of the Rock was built by the Umayyad Caliph 'Abd al-Malik ibn Marwān from 65/684 to 72/691 stands no chance to hold out against a thorough and earnest scientific inquiry into the facts that the same is rooted in.
-The likely truth, however, is that the caliph 'Abd al-Malik could not embark on building such an extraordinary and pricey edifice before crushing the insurgence of 'Abdullah ibn al-Zubayr in Hijāz in 73/692, even though some planning and preparation activities may have taken place sometime earlier.
-Such were the conditions hanging over the heretofore unequaled architectural masterpiece in the Muslim world that the beleaguered Caliph 'Abd al-Malik appeared to be unable to accomplish it during his lifetime.
-Or the original completion of the Dome of the Rock might have taken place after all during the reign of the Caliph 'Abd al-Malik ibn Marwān, however, the caliph al-Walīd ibn 'Abd al-Malik made several significant additions and even alterations, so that the edifice could go well with the incredible architectural plans and ambitions of his own.
-Three issues have been discussed as proofs for our viewpoint, namely, 1) inconsistencies of Muslim historical sources; 2) the significance of an inscription on the edifice (the Dome of the Rock); and 3) A political turmoil and the Caliph 'Abd al-Malik's enthronement.
+The Rock (Sakhrah), which the domed structure in the center of the al-Aqsa Mosque proper (Noble Sanctuary) shelters, has no special religious significance whatsoever.
+The conventional view that the Dome of the Rock was built by the Umayyad caliph 'Abd al-Malik b.
+Marwan from 65/684 to 72/691 stands no chance to hold out against a thorough and earnest scientific inquiry into the facts that the same is rooted in.
+The likely truth, however, is that the caliph 'Abd al-Malik could not embark on building such an extraordinary and pricey edifice before crushing the insurgence of 'Abdullah b. al-Zubayr in Hijaz in 73/692, even though some planning and preparation activities might have taken place sometime earlier.

+Such were the conditions hanging over the heretofore unequaled architectural masterpiece in the Muslim world that the beleaguered caliph 'Abd al-Malik appeared to be unable to accomplish it during his lifetime.
+Or the original completion of the Dome of the Rock might have taken place after all during the reign of the caliph 'Abd al-Malik b.
+Marwan, however, the caliph al-Walid b.
+'Abd al-Malik made several significant additions and even alterations so that the edifice could go well with the incredible architectural plans and ambitions of his own.
+Three issues have been discussed as proofs for our viewpoint, namely, 1) Inconsistencies of Muslim historical sources; 2) The significance of an inscription on the edifice (the Dome of the Rock); and 3) A political turmoil and the caliph 'Abd al-Malik's enthronement.